AutoFairAthenaRC/FACTS/README.md

 ## Auditing for Fairness

 We provide notebooks with examples and detailed instructions of how our framework can be used in order to audit fairness.
-All these reside in the directory ./notebooks.
+All these reside in the directory ./facts/Νotebooks (for now, only for the Adult Dataset).

 ## Results ?